FIBA–EuroLeague dispute: 2002: FIBA creates new club competitions

-During the 2001-02 season FIBA fell out with ULEB and removed its support from the new unified Euroleague.
-Instead, FIBA launched the 2002–03 FIBA Europe Champions Cup in an attempt to revive the FIBA Euroleague (1958-2001).
-For this purpose, FIBA tried to lure a few Euroleague teams, including Panathinaikos who seriously considered moving back to FIBA.

-On the other hand, ULEB created a new rival competition, the ULEB Cup which forced FIBA to abolish the Korac Cup and the Saporta Cup.
-ULEB Cup was a success and ULEB decided to extend the teams from 24 to 36 for the 2003-04 season, while FIBA launched a new competition as its top tier, the FIBA Europe League.
-At the same time ULEB refuge to a loan from Banca Catalunya following difficulties from Telefónica to sponsor its two competitions.

-In November 2004, FIBA and ULEB came to an agreement that the Euroleague and ULEB Cup teams couldn't exceed 48.
-In the summer of 2006, ULEB broke the agreement increasing the number of its teams.
+FIBA launched the 2002–03 FIBA Europe Champions Cup in an attempt to revive the FIBA Euroleague.
+On the other hand, ULEB created rival competition, the ULEB Cup, which forced FIBA to abolish the Korac Cup and the Saporta Cup.
+ULEB Cup was a success, while FIBA launched a new competition as its top tier, the FIBA Europe League.
+In November 2004, FIBA and ULEB came to an agreement that the Euroleague and the ULEB Cup teams couldn't exceed 48.
+In the summer of 2006, ULEB broke the agreement by increasing the number of its teams.

 2009: ECA takes over

 ECA was founded in 2006 and it gradually started limiting ULEB's role in the running of its two competitions.
 In 2008, when Eduardo Portela stepped down, ULEB became more cooperative with FIBA.
 As soon as EuroLeague competition was transferred from ULEB to ECA in 2009, ULEB remained a minority shareholder via EuroLeague Basketball, but lost control over the competition.

 Since 2010, ECA has undertaken ULEB's obligation to pay the annual fee of €400,000 to FIBA Europe.
 However, ECA purported to terminate the agreement in December 2012, invoking the announced change to the FIBA calendar as of 2017.